-Lap and wave windings are practically the same as to polarity and general characteristics.
+Lap and wave windings are practically the same . as to polarity and general characteristics.

-We learned that on D.C. machines the wave winding gave the highest voltage.
-This is not true of A.C. windings, as the A.C. wave winding gives no higher voltage than the lap.
+On D.C. machines with a certain number of coils the wave connection gives the highest voltage.
+This is not true of A.C. windings, as the A.C. wave connection gives no higher voltage than the lap.
 A single circuit A.C. lap winding puts all possible coils in series, so it gives just as high voltage as the wave.